 Mecklenburg County Gun Lawyer

-Although the right to own guns is protected in a broad sense by the Constitution, that right is restricted by myriad laws at the federal, state, and local level.
+Although the right to own guns is protected in a broad sense by the Constitution, that right is restricted by myriad laws at the federal, state, and local levels.
 It is easy to violate one of these restrictions without knowing it.
 Unfortunately, the penalties can be quite severe.

-Frequently Charged Gun Crimes
+Frequently Charged Gun Crimes in Mecklenburg County

 The severity of the offense, and the corresponding penalties, often vary depending on the circumstances.
 In many cases, if any injury results from a gun violation, the crime is penalized more severely.
 In other situations, the location of the violation may be the factor that aggravates the severity of an offense.